Chapter 5:

 [I didn’t hear from Vernon today, but I’m pretty sure we do.
 I’ll wait for you at the bar, okay?]

-Nicolaus walked off, leaving Amala to her work.
-When the elevator arrived, the doors opened to reveal Vernon Marino.
-Nicolaus verbally showed displeasure and waved his hand as a way of showing he’d take the next one.
+Nicolaus walked off, leaving Amala to work.
+The elevator doors opened to reveal Vernon Marino, which Nicolaus unintentionally showed verbal displeasure to.
+Waving his hand was a way of showing he’d take the next elevator.
 Before the doors could shut however, Vernon blocked them and said… “Just get on.”
 Nicolaus sighed and did so.
 The two sat in silence as they descended to the lobby.
 Once the elevator reached its destination, Nicolaus quickly took the chance to speed walk away; as he did though, Vernon called out.
 “Don’t forget!
 I’ll see you later!”
-Vernon didn’t get a response as his less than friendly co-worker rushed out of the door!
+Vernon didn’t get a response as his less than friendly co-worker rushed out of the building!

-Nicolaus jogged down the street, passing signs, construction vehicles, and workers getting preparing for an event.
+Nicolaus jogged down the street, passing signs, construction vehicles, and workers preparing for an event.
 A large banner was being raised onto the front of a building that read ‘Howard makes us safe, Howard makes us strong, and Howard unites us under one flag’.
 (The presidential elect comes to town and the whole city has got to stop?
 What a pain in the ass.)
 He made it to ‘Captain Louie’s Ale House’, spotting his friend, Katie Vang through the window.
-The chipper redheaded waitress noticed her spiny haired companion, who she’d affectionately dubbed ‘Spike’.
-Nicolaus took a seat at an open table and awaited Katie.
+The chipper redheaded waitress noticed her spiny haired acquaintance, affectionately dubbed ‘Spike’, take a seat at one of the open tables.

 “Hey boss, I’m taking my break!”
 Katie yelled to an old barkeep behind the counter.